rails/execjs/README.md

 ======

 ExecJS lets you run JavaScript code from Ruby.
-It automatically picks the best runtime available to evaluate your JavaScript program, then returns the result to you as a Ruby object.
+It automatically picks the best runtime, unless you specified a preference using a environment variable (`EXECJS_RUNTIME`), available to evaluate your JavaScript program, then returns the result to you as a Ruby object.

 ExecJS supports these runtimes: